Personal Injury & Clinical Negligence

 Post: Guardian Legal Services, 56 Mill Lane, SOLIHULL B93 8NW

 Paul Nicholas-Gilbert (Mobile: 07540 569 477) – email: firstname.lastname@example.org

 Question: Is it still possible to obtain personal injury ATE Insurance for individual cases?

-Answer: Only in exceptional circumstances.
-Guardian Legal would expect something like 99% of all cases to follow the Delegated Authority Scheme as outlined above.
-If you have a Personal Injury case which is truly unique by all means do get in touch.
+Answer: Guardian Legal are able to offer insurance in individual cases subject to merit or access to Delegated Authority Scheme as outlined above.
+If you have a Personal Injury case by all means do get in touch.

 What are the benefits of Personal Injury ATE Insurance?